ybychenok/terraform-aws-airship-ecs-service/README.md

 ![](https://raw.githubusercontent.com/blinkist/airship-tf-ecs-service/master/_readme_resources/alb_discovery.png)

-Kubernetes style service discovery is great for very dynamic environments, however it's lacking the nicest feature a load balancer will provide..
-Connection draining.
-With connection draining a service will not log timeouts the moment a service is being deployed, the load balancer is completely taking care of handling the connections while replacing the ECS Tasks of a service.
-When this module is used together with an (Internal) load balancer, the services will be created using a pattern._k
+Unlike kubernetes style service discovery based on DNS which lack connection draining, ALB Discovery adds a service to a load balancer and takes care of draining connections the moment an update takes place.
+One Application Load Balancer can have multiple microservices as a backend by creating Layer 4-7 rules for the HTTP Host Header.
+Based on the Host: header traffic will be forwarded to an ECS Service.

 ~~~
   [ name ] . [ route53_zone domain ]